psjs22/PerturbingPathwayMetrics/README.md

 Use file sensLambdaMonarch.m to compute sensitivities and elasticities of asymptotic growth rate.

-Example 3.4: Monarch Butterfly Model Threats and Proposed Management Actions
+Example 3.4: Monarch Butterfly Model Threats and Proposed Management Actions Use file MonarchExamplePPCM2.m to compute change in contribution metrics following threats and threats and conservation.
+Plot figure